ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 MUST send a REGISTER_CLIENT_CID capsule request containing the new Client Connection ID.

-The client should only inform the target of the new Client Connection ID once a ACK_CLIENT_CID capsule is received that contains the echoed connection ID.
+The client should only inform the target of the new Client Connection ID once an ACK_CLIENT_CID capsule is received that contains the echoed connection ID.

 ## Sending With Forwarded Mode